-On February 15, 2024 (the "Closing Date"), the Company, entered into subscription agreements with investors, the Company's Chief Financial Officer and certain members of its board of directors for a RDO of the Company's common stock.
-The RDO sold an aggregate 242,891 units at a price to the public of \$4.22 per unit, with each unit consisting of two shares of the Company's common stock, and a warrant to purchase one share of common stock at an exercise price of \$4.00 per share.
-The \$4.22 purchase price equals two times the last reported sale price of \$2.11 per share of the Company's common stock on February 15, 2024 on The Nasdaq Capital Market.
-The Company issued 485,782 shares of common stock and warrants to purchase up to 242,891 shares of common stock.
+On February 15, 2024, the Company entered into subscription agreements with investors and certain members of its board of directors and management for the sale by the Company of an aggregate of 242,891 units at a price to the public of \$4.22 per unit (the "February Offering"), with each unit consisting of two shares of the Company's common stock and a warrant to purchase one share of common stock at an exercise price of \$4.00 per share (the "February Warrants").
+The closing of the February Offering occurred on March 1, 2024 (the "February Closing Date").
+On the February Closing Date, the Company issued 485,782 shares of common stock and issued February Warrants to purchase up to 242,891 shares of common stock.

-Subject to certain ownership limitations, each of the warrants will become exercisable on the Closing Date, will have an exercise price of \$4.00 per share and will expire five years after the Closing Date.
+Subject to certain ownership limitations, each of the February Warrants became exercisable on the February Closing Date and will expire five years after the February Closing Date.
 The warrants may only be exercised on a cashless basis if there is no registration statement registering, or the prospectus contained in the registration statement is not available for, the issuance or resale of shares of common stock underlying the warrants to or by the holder.
 The holder of a warrant is prohibited from exercising of any such warrants to the extent that such exercise would result in the number of shares of common stock beneficially owned by such holder and its affiliates exceeding 4.99% of the total number of shares of common stock outstanding immediately after giving effect to the exercise, which percentage may be increased or decreased at the holder's election not to exceed 9.99%.

-The net proceeds to the Company from the RDO were \$0.9 million, after deducting the placement agent's fees and other offering expenses payable by the Company, and excluding the proceeds, if any, from the exercise of the warrants.
-The Company intends to use the net proceeds from the RDO for working capital and for general corporate purposes.
+The net proceeds to the Company from the February Offering were \$0.9 million, after deducting the placement agent's fees and other estimated offering expenses payable by the Company, and excluding the proceeds, if any, from the exercise of the warrants.
+The Company has and intends to continue to use the net proceeds from the February Offering RDO for working capital and for general corporate purposes.

-The Company retained Alere Financial Partners, LLC (A division of Cova Capital Partners, LLC) to act as the placement agent for the RDO.
-The Company agreed to pay the placement agent a cash fee of 6% of the aggregate gross proceeds in the RDO received from non-affiliates of the Company and 3% of the aggregate gross proceeds in the RDO received from affiliates of the Company.
-Additionally, and upon the closing of the RDO, the Company agreed to issue to the placement agent warrants exercisable for a period of five years to purchase up to 6% of the number of shares sold in this offering, or up to 27,725 shares, at a per share exercise price of \$4.00.
+The Company retained Alere Financial Partners, LLC (A division of Cova Capital Partners, LLC) (the "February Placement Agent") to act as the placement agent for the February Offering.
+The Company paid the February Placement Agent a cash fee of 6% of the aggregate gross proceeds in the February Offering received from non-affiliates of the Company and 3% of the aggregate gross proceeds in the February Offering received from affiliates of the Company.
+Additionally, on the February Closing Date, the Company issued to the February Placement Agent warrants exercisable for a period of five years to purchase up to 6% of the number of shares sold in this offering, or up to 27,725 shares, at a per share exercise price of \$4.00.

-13. Share-based Compensation
+14. Share-based Compensation